-The term "Annex I" refers to the Annex I of the Treaty on the functioning of the EU.
-This Annex lists all agricultural products which could be subject to a Common Market Organization in the framework of the Common Agricultural Policy.
+The term "Annex I" refers to the Annex I to the Treaty on the Functioning of the EU (TFEU).
+This Annex lists all agricultural products which could be subject to the Common Agricultural Policy.
 Article 38 of the Treaty serves as legal basis for the Common Agricultural Policy.

-Non Annex I goods are listed in five CMO basic regulations (sugar, milk, eggs, cereals and rice).
+Non Annex I goods are listed in Regulation (EU) no 510/2014.
 They encompass such products as chocolates and confectionaries, sweet drinks, biscuits and bakeries products, and other preparations.

 Main product-groups of the NA I sector*

 - processed dairy products (CN-Codes 0403 and 0405), including some yoghourts and dairy spreds

 - sugar confectionery, chocolate and biscuit industry products (CN-Codes 1704, 1806, 1905)

 - various prepared foods and sauces (CN-Codes 1901, 1902, 1904, 2103, 2104, 2105, 2106) including pasta, ice-creams, soups…

 - non-alcoholic beverages, alcoholic beverages and spirits (CN-chapter 22)